flip100coins/Writing/Journey though Dwarf fortress.md

 I did build a well for them; but I guess wells dry up very quickly in dwarf fortress, because my dwarfs never manage get a drop of water out of it.
 I try to build another well, but my workers gets couldn't concentrate on their jobs because of a Kea(that's a kind of parrot).
 I couldn't understand why would this happen, from the desciption in dwarffortresswiki it's just an harmless bird and my workers didn't leave their jobs to catch to the bird neither.

+1.5.23

+2.5.23

+I spend 1 hour studying traps.
+In Dwarf fotress there are two kinds of traps, animals traps and military traps.

+Animal traps is kind of like fishing(real life fishing).
+You put a bait in the trap and wait for the victim.
+There are 3 kinds of bait, meat, fish, and large gem.
+I have no idea which creature will fall for the large gem, but meat and fish are use for catching small animals that you can't find in your animal list.
+The good thing about animal traps is that it usually caught it's victim very quickly, animals will fall for the trap about 1-2 minutes after the trap have been set up.
+Animal traps and only be use once, the dwarfs will automaticlly destroy them after the trap caught it's victim.

+There are 5 kind of military traps.
+Every trap except cage trap kills or hurts it's victim.
+I don't know much about the other traps.
+Cage trap is basicly the opposite of animal trap, it can be use multiple times and it took it's time catching large, high value animals.

+3.5.23

+I became an biologist!